Holly Knight: Career

 Knight contributed her story to the 2017 book Because I Was a Girl: True Stories for Girls of All Ages, published by Henry Holt and Company.

 Her song, "The Best" has appeared in three episodes of the Emmy award-winning Netflix show Schitt's Creek.
 Season 4, Episode 1 "The Olive Branch": David lip-syncs to the original Tina Turner recording.
 Season 4, Episode 6 "Open Mic": Patrick performs an acoustic version of the song (arranged by actor Noah Reid).
 Season 6, Episode 13 (the series finale): the Jazzagals sing a capella at David and Patrick's wedding, causing "The Best" to become a popular wedding song in the LGBTQ community.

 Three of Knight's songs, "The Best", "Better Be Good to Me", and "Be Tender with Me Baby," are featured in The Tina Turner Musical, which began previews at the Aldwych Theatre, in The West End in London, on March 21, 2018, and officially opened on April 17.
 In November 2019, the musical made its Broadway debut at the Lunt-Fontanne Theatre in New York.
 Tina Turner herself attended both premieres.
 In March 2019, the show opened at the Stage Operettenhaus in Hamburg, and on February 9, 2020 at the Beatrix Theater in Utrecht, the Netherlands.
 In 2020, the musical received eleven Tony Award nominations.

-"The Best" was featured at the end of Joe Biden's victory speech following his election to the presidency of the United States in 2021.
+"The Best" was played at the conclusion of Joe Biden's victory speech after he was declared the winner of the 2020 United States presidential election.

 In November 2022, Knight released her memoir entitled, I Am The Warrior: My Crazy Life Writing the Hits and Rocking the MTV Eighties.
 It was offered in a hardcover edition by Permuted Press, a Kindle edition, and an Audible audio book, which she narrated.
 The latter contains original demos of some of her biggest hits, including, "The Best", "Love Is a Battlefield" and "The Warrior".
 The book was listed on both Amazon and Audible as the #1 Hot New Release in Popular Music.